benabhi/cosmos-generator/README.md

 ## Features

 - Generate 12 different planet types with unique visual characteristics
-- Fixed resolution of 512x512 pixels for consistent display
+- Fixed resolution of 512x512 pixels for consistent display (not configurable by users)
 - Container class for displaying planets with proper proportions
 - PNG output format with transparency
 - Random seed or specified seed for reproducibility